Cannabis is a tricky business.

 This thriving market is showing some substantial economic benefits.

-New Frontier Data, a cannabis market research company, predicts state tax revenue from cannabis retail sales to total $745 million in 2017 and $2.3 billion in 2020.
+It’s predicted that state tax revenue from cannabis retail sales to total $745 million in 2017 and $2.3 billion in 2020.
 The company also estimates that if medical cannabis were available nationally, taxpayers would save $220 million in medicare expenses.
+(New Frontier Data)

 The average medical marijuana consumer purchases cannabis every 10 days and spends $136 per transaction.
 The average recreational marijuana consumer purchases cannabis every 14 days and spends $49 per transaction.
 Most cannabis consumers are part of the younger generation, but that majority is getting slimmer: 41% are 21 to 35-year olds, while 26% are 36 to 45, 16% are 46 to 55, and 17% are 56 or older.
 Men make up 53% of cannabis consumers, but women aren’t far behind at 47%.